Does playing chess or understanding the concepts of it seem problematic to you? No worries, you are not alone.

 - Practice, Practice, and Practice because Practice makes a man perfect!: Practice will make you understand the concept of playing chess better.
 Yes, chess seems like a complex game to all, but once played following the simple yet easy steps, anybody can very soon become an ace.
 Play this recreational game online versus computer or with your friends or family.
 Just make sure you practice daily.

 - Observe your opponent and learn his strategies: While playing chess, you must look and observe your opponent’s gameplay.
 It will soon prove to be a worthy decision.
-Because if your opponent is an experienced one, you will also get the benefits of observing and learning from him.
+Because if your opponent is an experienced one, you will also soon get the benefits of observing and learning from him.

-- Learn common strategies, See Video lessons and use online platforms: Browse the internet.
+- Learn common strategies, see video lessons and use online platforms: Browse the internet.
 The internet has it all.
 That too, free!
 There is no need to get a paid course for learning chess cause there are cost-free sources like YouTube or Google.
 Various videos are already uploaded for beginners to learn.
 There are plenty of recorded gameplays that you can watch and learn from.

+Remember, in this game, patience is key.
 Now, what are you waiting for?
 Go on and follow these basic rules and crush your opponent in a matter of seconds.

 © 2021 Serii